Tluan-2510/portfolio/README.md

 # 🚀 Nguyễn Thành Luân - Portfolio

 A professional, high-performance portfolio website built with **Vite, Vanilla JS, and CSS**.
-This project features a modern "Antigravity" design concept with glassmorphism, dynamic animations, and a fully responsive layout.
+This project features a modern design concept with glassmorphism, dynamic animations, and a fully responsive layout.

 ## ✨ Key Features